 Naomi sets about to find another husband for Ruth, targeting Boaz and developing a strategy to bring that about.
 The result is capturing Boaz’s attention.
 He sets out to make Ruth his wife, deftly dealing with another possible suitor.

-Ruth’s loyalty to her mother-in-law and to God is rewarded.
-Ruth marries again, is saved from poverty, and has a son.
-She is later honored by Matthew who includes Ruth in the family tree of Jesus, one of only four women mentioned.
+Let’s review: Ruth’s loyalty to her mother-in-law and God rewards her.
+She marries again, is saved from poverty, and has a son.
+As a result, she’s later honored by Matthew who includes her in the family tree of Jesus, one of only four women mentioned.

 [Read about Ruth in the book of the Bible bearing her name.]